heyjaywilson/swiftui-examples/contextmenu/readme.md

 This guide is going to explain how to add a Context Menu to a view in SwiftUI.

+An example repo can be found here

+{% github maeganjwilson/context-menu-example %}

 # What is a context menu?

 A context menu is a collection of buttons that can trigger an action.
 Usually, a context menu is triggered by long pressing on an item on screen in iOS/iPadOS or right-clicking in macOS.
 It can be used for subsequent actions on a button or item.